Read information and find resources about earning CMU course credits when you study abroad.

 - It is VERY IMPORTANT that you turn in your Faculty Advisor Approval form to OGE-Study Abroad prior to your departure.

-Please be sure to check that you have no outstanding charges on your CMU billing account.
-Some registrations have been held up because of outstanding parking tickets or library fines.
-You can check your account online or contact the Student Services Court.
-Please remember that your financial aid will only be disbursed if you are registered.
+Be sure to check that you have no outstanding charges on your CMU billing account.
+Some registrations have been held up because of overdue bills.
+You can check your account online or contact the One Central.
+Please remember that your financial aid can only be disbursed if you are registered at CMU.

-- Ensure that a course for which you receive credit/no credit will count toward your major or minor (if this is how you intend for the course to be counted).
+- Ensure that a course for which you receive credit/no credit will count toward your major or minor (if this is how you want the course to be counted).

 - Ensure that you have not exceeded the maximum number of credits allowed by CMU as credit/no credit.

 Contact your study abroad advisor to discuss course transfer if you need to earn a grade but the courses abroad are only offered as pass/fail or credit/no credit.